 The Invisible War

-Cameroon's Anglophone Crisis has left communities facing displacement, damaged schools, disrupted education, scarce resources, and deeply neglected infrastructure needs.
+Cameroon's Anglophone Crisis has left communities facing displacement, damaged schools, disrupted education, scarce resources, and deeply neglected infrastructure.
 In Bafut, students continue to show up while laboratories, workshops, classrooms, tools, and digital access remain severely limited.

 3.3M People in Need